Purpose of the Grant Program

 The Chair and the UEF faculty will work together in designing the Chair’s activities.

 Applicants are advised to include an invitation letter from the relevant unit at UEF in their application as well as a research plan in the project statement of the Distinguished Chair application.
 Proposals for medical research involving clinical training, patient care, or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

-The University of Eastern Finland is a multidisciplinary research university that hosts several Centres of Excellence research groups nominated by the Academy of Finland or the Nordic Council of Ministers.
+The University of Eastern Finland is a multidisciplinary research university that hosts several Centers of Excellence research groups nominated by the Academy of Finland or the Nordic Council of Ministers.
 The University operates in two main campuses, Kuopio and Joensuu, and it has four faculties.
 The Faculty of Health Sciences is located on Kuopio campus.

 UEF Kuopio campus is located in the city of Kuopio, about 400 kilometers northeast of Helsinki.
 Kuopio Science Park, which is located on the university campus, offers excellent opportunities also for extensive collaboration with local national research institutes like the National Institute of Health and Welfare, and the National Institute of Occupational Health.
 The city of Kuopio (founded 1775) is a modern, developing center of economic life, scientific knowledge, and technological expertise in Eastern Finland.
 A unique natural setting and a high quality of life make it an appealing place to live, especially with children.
 It is the eighth largest city in Finland with about 120,000 inhabitants.

-NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries may be delayed.
+NOTE: Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
 Applicants are advised to contact the Finnish host institution well ahead of time to solicit an invitation letter for their application.

 |Dr. Riikka Pellinen

-Executive Head of Administration, UEF
+Executive Head of Administration

 Faculty of Health Sciences

 |Prof. Jussi Pihlajamäki

-Dean of the Faculty of Health Sciences, UEF
+Dean of the Faculty of Health Sciences

 +358 50 3440 187

-Fulbright Finland Foundation
+What Makes the Fulbright Finland Foundation Program Unique?